-If the Independent Examination is favourable, the Neighbourhood Plan will be subject to a referendum, organised by Dorset Council.
-If more than 50% of those who vote agree with the Neighbourhood Plan, then it will be 'made'.
-Once made, the Alderholt Neighbourhood Plan will become part of the Development Plan for the Alderholt.
+If the subsequent Independent Examination is favourable, the Neighbourhood Plan will be subject to a referendum, organised by Dorset Council.
+If more than 50% of those who vote agree with the Neighbourhood Plan, then the Neighbourhood Plan will be 'made'.
+Once made, the Alderholt Neighbourhood Plan will become part of the Development Plan for Alderholt.